-Guideline # 2 - Extra Credit: No extra credit will be given at any time.
+Guideline # 2 - Extra Credit

+No extra credit will be given at any time.
 Instead, teachers are expected to give students extra support, which may include a second opportunity to demonstrate mastery.

-Guideline #3 - Second Chance to Demonstrate
+Guideline #3 - Second Chance to Demonstrate Mastery

-Mastery: To maximize their potential, students may be allowed a second chance to demonstrate their understanding of classroom learning goals.
+In order to maximize their potential, students may be allowed a second chance to demonstrate their understanding of classroom learning goals.
 Mastery of learning objectives is our first priority.